What Is Degrowth? How It Will Easily Change The World For The Better

 Anyone with even minimal intelligence would liken the rapid growth of humanity across the globe over the centuries to a virus.

-Every mammal on this planet instinctively develops a natural equilibrium with the surrounding environment; but you humans do not.
-Instead you multiply, and multiply, until every resource is consumed.
 The only way for you to survive is to spread to another area.
 There is another organism on this planet that follows the same pattern… a virus.
 Human beings are a disease, a cancer on this planet, you are a plague, and we… are the cure.

 Agent Smith -The Matrix